Analyses / PEP

 Is PEP a buy right now?

-PepsiCo Inc's current read is a Dividend + Value Recovery setup with 72 confidence over a 3–6 months horizon.
-Valuation: FAIRLY PRICED (with recovery upside).
+PepsiCo Inc's current read is a Income + Stability setup with 62 confidence over a 6-12 months horizon.
+Valuation: Fair to Overvalued.
 See the full bull and bear case above, or run a live analysis for the exact entry, target and stop.

 Is PEP overvalued?